timwassmo/mysite/README.md

 * [General info](#general-info)
 ## General info
 This is an assignement for Practicing Django webAPI development.
 We have created a Django webAPI for a car rental company.
-It can be launched and used through Postman Djangoadministration.
+It can be launched and used through Postman and Djangoadministration.
 GitHub repository address: https://github.com/timwassmo/mysite